cockroachdb/docs/v19.2/cockroachcloud-create-your-cluster.md

 - `europe-west3`
 - `europe-west6`

-### Select number of nodes
+### Select the number of nodes

 - For single-region application development and testing, you may create a one-node cluster.
 - For single-region production deployments, we recommend a minimum of three nodes.
 The number of nodes also depends on your storage capacity requirements.
-See Example for further guidance.
+See [Example](#example) for further guidance.
 - For multi-region deployments, [contact us](mailto:sales@cockroachlabs.com).

 {{site.data.alerts.callout_info}}
-You cannot create a 2-node cluster because two-replica configurations are less reliable than a single replica.
+You cannot create a 2-node cluster because 2-replica configurations are less reliable than a single replica.
 {{site.data.alerts.end}}

 As of now, you can add a maximum of 24 nodes to your cluster.
 For larger configurations, [contact us](mailto:sales@cockroachlabs.com).